lindseytummond/psychic-game/README.md

 - <a href="https://www.linkedin.com/in/lindsey-tummond-b86aa341/" target="_blank"> LinkedIn </a>

 ## Learning Points:
-- exploration into Javascript, specifically ‘getElementById’
+- exploration into Javascript, specifically 'getElementById'
-- utilization of ‘Math.floor’ and ‘Math.random’
+- utilization of 'Math.floor' and 'Math.random'
 - understanding of multiple files and how to link file structure

 ## Technologies:
 -   HTML
 -   CSS
 -   Javascript
 -   GitHub